 The first step is TAKING RESPONSIBILITY for their attitudes, actions, and obnoxious behaviors.
 BPD Demystified writes, “If you have borderline disorder, it is essential that you understand clearly and believe deeply that you, more than anyone or anything else, have the ability and responsibility for gaining increasing control over your life.”

 Step two is reaching out to your Primary Clinician or PRIMARY CAREGIVER for honest help and medical assistance.
 As the source says, “You will need help.
-The number and complexity of decisions involved in the proper treatment of a patient with borderline disorder requires that a highly skilled clinician assumes a central role in helping you.
+The number and complexity of decisions involved in the proper treatment of a patient with borderline disorder require that a highly-skilled clinician assumes a central role in helping you.
 This person is referred to as your primary clinician, and ideally will be a psychiatrist experienced in treating borderline disorder.”

 Step three is deciding on a LEVEL OF CARE that you are both able to afford and have social support for both in the workplace environment and at home.
 “Most patients with borderline disorder are most appropriately treated as outpatients.
 However, there are times when acute inpatient or residential care is necessary.
 Under most circumstances, this decision is best made by you, your primary clinician, and your family or spouse…” claims the site.